-In this two-part Q&A with BizReport’s Kristina Knight, James discusses the problem with traditional forms of personalization and how retail marketers can start refocusing their email strategy to serve up content consumers actually want to engage with – and that builds long-term customer loyalty.
+In this two-part Q&A with BizReport’s Kristina Knight, James discusses the problem with traditional forms of marketing personalization and how retailers can start refocusing their email strategy to serve up content consumers actually want to engage with – and that builds long-term customer loyalty.

 Part I – Is personalization bad for business?